-Coexistence comprises the whole of all the bodies mentioned above, as well as all possible relationships and experiences among fellow students, faculty, and administration.
-It also includes relations with the members of the surrounding community and affiliates institutions.
+Coexistence comprises all the bodies mentioned above, as well as all possible relationships and experiences among fellow students, faculty, and administration.
+It also includes relations with the members of the surrounding community and affiliate institutions.

-The student shall exercise the right to educate him/herself, without infringing on the rights and responsibilities of the other members of the academic community.
+The student shall exercise the right to education, without infringing on the rights and responsibilities of other academic community members.